-Anyone wishing to place a notice in the Bulletin should submit the information to the Student Affairs office, second floor, Mackie hall, by 12:00 noon each Wednesday.
+Anyone wishing to place a notice in the Bulletin should submit the information to the Student Affairs office, Ledford Student Center, by 12:00 noon each Wednesday.
 All written notices must be signed.
 Information may also be called in at 556-3101, ext.
 263.